The biology of narcissism and the case for research

 The less-common future-oriented branch intellect is typified by the tendency and aptitude to extrapolate and to deal with the goals, aims, consequences and ramifications of the issue.
 There is frequently a marked tendency to be observant, to absorb, without effort, a proliferation of detail.
 That facility has, I suspect, cascaded from the distinct core ability and tendency to extrapolate, to consider the consequences of an event, the ramifications.
 For the branch intellect, actions are instinctively rationalised in terms of their goals.

 The part that this differentiation plays will become apparent although the model I’m about to set out is not premised upon it.
-If anything, it is the existence of this differentiation that has helped muddy the waters, with both the (less-healthy) passively-motivated root-intellect and the (healthy) actively-motivated branch-intellect being identified as introvert personalities.
+If anything, it is the existence of this differentiation that has helped muddy the waters, with both the introvert personality of the (unhealthy/immature) passively motivated root-intellect and the introvert personality of the (healthy/mature) actively motivated branch-intellect being erroneously conflated.

 Intellect Type